tataraba/igtie/README.md

 ### Installing (using requirements.txt)

-If you're unsure about using pipx and PDM as noted above, you can follow these instructions (after navigaing to the project root):
+If you're unsure about using pipx and/or PDM as noted above, you can follow these instructions (after navigaing to the project root):

 Create a virtual environment.